 - No items are permitted to be placed around or in trees, bushes.

 - Crypts and Niches may only have a potted plant or Christmas Wreath at the base of the row where their loved one has been placed.

-- In the Boulder Gardens, Hosta may be planted.
+- In the Boulder Gardens, Hosta may be planted along with annuals.
 However, nothing else is permitted.
-No items are permitted to lay on top of or wrapped around the boulder.
+No items are permitted to lay on top of the boulder surface.

 - Mulch may be used in the flower planting area, but not on the sides or back of a monument/marker.
 No marble, granite or stone chips are permitted.

 - Only a flag in a bronze veteran holder will be permitted.